xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 > Search for "Application Insights" in the top search bar in the portal, select Create, and then select the correct resource group and change the "Resource Mode" to "Classic"

+Find the connection string (containing a sensitive "instrumentation key") on the overview page of your Application Insights resource.
+Rather than hardcoding the connection string in the Python code, configure it securely by using an environment variable called `APPLICATIONINSIGHTS_CONNECTION_STRING`.
+Set this on the 'Configuration' page of the App Service.

 To actually send logs to Application Insights you'll need to add the Python packages `opencensus-ext-azure` and `opencensus-ext-flask` to requirements.txt.

 Next, add the middleware to `app.py` by adapting this sample code: <https://docs.microsoft.com/en-us/azure/azure-monitor/app/opencensus-python-request#tracking-flask-applications>.

-You can find the connection string with an "instrumentation key" in the Azure portal, on the overview page of your Application Insights resource.
-Rather than hardcoding the connection string in the Python code, configure it securely by using an environment variable called `APPLICATIONINSIGHTS_CONNECTION_STRING`.
-Set this on the 'Configuration' page of the App Service.
+That middleware will log all requests to your Flask app (like every time you view the webpage) and the `AzureExporter` will send those logs to Application Insights.

-> The environment variable gets picked up automatically so your code doesn't need to pass anything into `AzureLogHandler()`.
+> The environment variable gets picked up automatically so your code doesn't need to pass anything into `AzureExporter()`.
 Just make sure the value is the whole connection string, including `InstrumentationKey=`!

+Finally, to send `logger.info` messages there too, register a "log handler".
+[Visit this page](https://docs.microsoft.com/en-us/azure/azure-monitor/app/opencensus-python) and look for the sample code for setting up `AzureLogHandler`.
+Take the first few lines that add a handler to `logger`, and put them at the top of your `app.py`.
+As before, remove the `connection_string=...` argument from `AzureLogHandler()` because it will pick up the environment variable automatically.

 A few minutes after deploying your changes (App Insights batches up log messages) you can see the logs.
 Go the App Insights resource and then navigate to `Logs`.